 While the number of passengers falling ill is small relative to the number of passengers who have no problem, it does happen.

 Of course with the health crisis that’s rocked the world, cruising has also been hard hit.
-While the number of cases tied to cruise lines is low compared to the headlines received, there were cases on ships, just as there were cases around the entire world.
+The number of cases tied to cruise lines is low compared to the headlines received, but there were cases on ships, just as there were cases around the entire world.

-As cruises look to return to sailing, many wonder if it is safe to book… and to actually sail on a ship.
-While health is rightly on many people’s minds, there are actually several different aspects of your cruise that you should consider when booking.
+As cruises look to return to sailing, many wonder if it is safe to book… and to actually sail on a ship?
+While health is rightly on many people’s minds, there are actually several different aspects of safety on your cruise that you should consider when booking.

 Below we cover the safety of cruising in three important areas: health risks, financial risks, and interruption risks.
 This should give you a better idea about if booking and sailing is right for you right now.

 Health Risks of Sailing

 First things first, you should know there is no set answer regarding your health when it comes to cruising.
 As we’ve seen with this crisis, what feels safe to one person is not the same for another.
 Some feel secure only with strict social distancing and mask wearing.
 Other people believe that the pandemic is overblown.